simong/datacultures/docs/canvas_configuration.md

 cd datacultures
 thor keys:lti_new
 ```
 The new keys will print out.
+Mark them down.

+**Note:** If you are configuring Canvas then proceed.
+If someone else is configuring Canvas, provide them with the tokens and the following directions.

 ## Configure Canvas
 *Note:* the following directions are for a hosted instance.
 Your milage may vary.